MathiasReichardt/FamBoo/docs/-How_To.md

 ## Gallery

-Images which are on a list, ordered or unordered will be put in a gallery
+Unordererd lists which only contain Images will be put in a gallery:

 ```markdown
 - ![Flower 1](flower.jpg)